 Blue Horizons Garden Resort, Grenada

-Set on a hillside amongst mature tropical gardens, this lovely, little resort is a great value option.
+Set on a hillside among mature tropical gardens, this lovely, little resort is a great value option.

 Day by day